First Class Graduates From Hackensack Meridian School Of Medicine

 NUTLEY, N.J.
 (CBSNewYork) — Hackensack Meridian School of Medicine has graduated its first class.

-The medical school opened in 2018 with the goal of addressing a doctor shortage in New Jersey.READ MORE: 12-Year-Old Girl Wounded In Bronx Double Shooting
+The medical school opened in 2018 with the goal of addressing a doctor shortage in New Jersey.READ MORE: Sources: Sarah Feinberg Tapped To Become MTA Chair

 CBS2’s Aundrea Cline-Thomas shows us how it hopes it’s different approach to training can create healthier communities.